-Rwanda has done a remarkable job healing its wounds and has achieved an astonishing level of safety and security in a remarkably short space of time – albeit with considerable help from a guilty international community that ignored the country in its darkest hour.
+Rwanda has done a remarkable job healing its wounds and has achieved an astonishing level of security in a such a short space of time – albeit with considerable help from a guilty international community that ignored the country in its darkest hour.
 Visiting Kigali today, it is hard to believe the horror that swept across this land in 1994.

-Rwanda and Uganda soon fell out, squabbling over the rich resources that were there for the plunder in the DRC.
-Rwanda backed the Rally for Congolese Democracy, Uganda the Movement for the Liberation of the Congo and the two countries fought out a brutal and prolonged proxy war.
+Rwanda and Uganda soon fell out over the rich resources that were there for the plunder in the DRC.
+Rwanda backed the Rally for Congolese Democracy, Uganda the Movement for the Liberation of the Congo, and the two countries fought out a brutal and prolonged proxy war.

 Peace treaties were signed in 2002 and foreign forces were withdrawn from the DRC, though, if and when an international inquiry is launched, Rwanda may find itself facing accusations of war crimes.
 Rwanda’s motives for entering the fray were to wipe out remnants of the Interahamwe militia and former soldiers responsible for the genocide, but somewhere along the line, elements in the army may have lost sight of the mission.
 A leaked 2010 report by the UN High Commissioner for Human Rights has even accused the current Rwandan administration of committing genocide against Hutus in the DRC.
 And in 2012 a rebel militia in the DRC, the M23, took over large tracts of eastern DRC, including the Congolese side of the Virungas and even, briefly, Goma.
 Both Rwanda and Uganda have been accused of supporting and equipping the M23 rebels.